farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/write-data/README.md

 An example that updates a user's profile picture url given their custody address' recovery phrase.

-The custody address is used to create a SignerAdd message, and teh Signer is used to create a UserDataAdd messages which updates the profile picture.
+The custody address is used to create a SignerAdd message, and the Signer is used to create a UserDataAdd message which updates the profile picture.
 The example runs on testnet by default so that you can make changes safely without affecting your mainnet data.

 ### Run on StackBlitz